agvxov/cursed_c/README.md

 the compiler will implicitly handle it for us!

 ### Return
-Relative to Assembly, C is highlevel.
+Relative to Assembly, C is high-level.
 And in many cases,
 for Assembly programmers,
-the `return` statement highlevel enough to be considered many ways similar to a function.
+the `return` statement high-level enough to be considered many ways similar to a function.
 For this reason they may stick to the following syntax:
 ```C
 return(0);